Tradie Talk Translator: Queenslander Edition

 Bearers & Joists

-The timber framework supporting floors.
-Essential for structural integrity — and worth inspecting in older homes.
+The structural timber framework supporting your floors.
+Critical to inspect during renovation, particularly in older homes.

 Undercroft

-The open space beneath a high-set Queenslander.
-Can be left open for ventilation, enclosed for storage, or built in (with approvals).
+The open area beneath a high-set Queenslander.
+It may remain ventilated, be used for storage, or be built in, subject to approvals.

 Breezeway (Structural)

-A roofed walkway connecting two parts of the home — not to be confused with the decorative internal breezeways above doors.
+A covered walkway connecting separate sections of a home.
+Different from the decorative internal breezeways above doors.

 Finishing Touches